se7enxweb/exponential/doc/specifications/trunk/webdav/readme.txt

-WebDAV in eZ Publish
+WebDAV in Exponential
 ~~~~~~~~~~~~~~~~~~~~

 Server Configuration
 ====================

-The eZ Publish installation must be configured to process all WebDAV requests
+The Exponential installation must be configured to process all WebDAV requests
 through webdav.php.

 See http://ez.no/doc/ez_publish/technical_manual/4_0/features/webdav for
-more information about how to activate WebDAV support on an eZ Publish
+more information about how to activate WebDAV support on an Exponential
 installation.

 In addition, WebDAV support must be enabled in webdav.ini::